skyybrew/wiiu-hbguide/docs/vWiiNand.md

 ## Guide

 1. Extract DumpMiiNand to your SD card (download linked above) It should look like SD:/apps/DmpMiNND
-2. Turn on your wii u and enter the homebrew channel on your vwii.
+2. Turn on your WiiU and enter the homebrew channel on your vWii.
 3. Load DumpMiiNand and accept any pop-ups it gives you
-4. Wait - it can take up to an hour
+4. Wait - it can take up to a full hour
-5. Turn off your wii u and remove your SD card
+5. Turn off your WiiU and remove your SD card
 6. You have now finished!
-Your Nand files will be on the root of your SD card (nand.bin and keys.bin)
+Your NAND files will be on the root of your SD card (nand.bin and keys.bin)